Purdue-CSUSB/purdueusb.com/_wiki/summer-plans.md

 You can enroll in VIP as a summer term course For more information on the current teams and information on enrolling in the VIP program, visit the [VIP website](https://engineering.purdue.edu/VIP).

+##### REUS (Research Experience for Undergraduates) in Computer and Information Science and Engineering
+REUs are summer research programs for undergraduates studying science, engineering, or mathematics.
+The programs are sponsored by the National Science Foundation, and are hosted in various universities.

+See the full list of programs on the [NSF website](https://www.nsf.gov/crssprgm/reu/list_result.jsp?unitid=5049).